-Instruction: 3periods per week CIE: 30 marks Credits: 3 Duration of SEE: 3 hours SEE: 70 marks
+Instruction : 3L hrs per week CIE : 30 Marks Credits: 3 Duration of SEE : 3 hours SEE : 70 Marks

-- To Introduce the Theoretical Foundations of Distributed Systems. - To Introduce deadlock detection and mutual exclusion. - To Study Algorithms for Distributed memory implementation. - To Study Fault Tolerance and recovery concepts. - To Learn the concepts of Multi-processor and database operating Systems.
+- To introduce the Theoretical Foundations of Distributed Systems. - To introduce deadlock detection and mutual exclusion. - To study Algorithms for Distributed memory implementation. - To study fault tolerance and recovery concepts. - To learn the concepts of Multi-processor and database operating systems.